-Since acting interns take the place of interns, special duties and responsibilities are assigned and may involve extended rotation dates (Acting Internships may end on the final Sunday of a rotation period as opposed to Friday.)
+Since acting interns take the place of interns, special duties and responsibilities are assigned and may involve extended rotation dates.
 Try to schedule AI rotations in the months where you will not have multiple interruptions for interviews, USMLE exams, etc., as your attendance is imperative.
 Additionally, once an AI is scheduled, the course director may not be able to allow a students to drop the course or to change rotation dates.

 Primary Acting Internships

 Qualifying rotations will provide students with the experience of an intern, being primarily responsible for the complete care of inpatients on the rotation.
 While on the rotation, students should be assigned a workload equivalent to 50% of that typically assigned to an intern on that service.
 For the patients under their care, students must perform and be assessed on the following activities under the supervision of a resident or attending: